ubaidsayyed54/Teensy-YOLO/README.md

-# Teensy-YOLO - Darknet-based network, optimized for CPU inference on SBCs with a small number of classes using custom datasets
+# Teensy-YOLO
-Fast object recognition (~15 FPS) on Raspberry Pi 3, using scaled-down configuration of Tiny-YOLO (v2) / Darknet with NNPack on a custom dataset (a single class).
+Fast object recognition (~15 FPS) on Raspberry Pi 3, using scaled-down configuration of Tiny-YOLO (v2) / Darknet with NNPack on a custom dataset, using a single object class.

 Use-Case
 --------
-YOLO/Darknet may be used as a custom location detector for specific objects (invariant) on a multi-core SBC (like Raspberry Pi 3), with high FPS and lowered, but sufficient, accuracy.
-This specific use was for a Hackaday wearable (https://hackaday.io/project/26863-visioneer), worn by a blind person to detect the presence and location of a pedestrian button near a crosswalk.
+YOLO/Darknet may be used as a custom location detector on a multi-core SBC (like Raspberry Pi 3), with high FPS and lowered, but sufficient, accuracy, when only a small number of classes are needed.
+This specific use was built for a Hackaday wearable (https://hackaday.io/project/26863-visioneer), used by a blind person, to detect the presence and location of a pedestrian button near a crosswalk.

 Hardware for Inference (as shown:  )
 --------
 Raspberry Pi 3 Model B (no overclocking)
 Raspberry Pi Camera Module V2 - 8 Megapixel,1080p
-Kuman 3.5 Inch TFT LCD Display Monitor
+(Optional) Kuman 3.5 Inch TFT LCD Display Monitor
 40x40mm Fan (required to prevent CPU throttling due to overheating)
+NOTE:  I acheived 10 FPS using the much smaller NanoPi Neo AIR

 Software
 --------